Oldunixhacker/pysetup/README.md

 ```
 $ pysetup run
 Creating install script...
+Interpreting install script...
            --------- PySetup 1.0 ---------
  You are in GUI mode.
 Only exceptions and logs are printed
  here in the GUI mode.

- Use the newly created window to
+ Use the newly created window to complete the install form.
 ```

 To test the installer CLI, execute the following command:

 ```
 $ pysetup run --cli
+Creating install script...
 [screen clear]
 My script Setup                                          Version: 1.0
 ---------------------------------------------------------------------